Announcements (AY2019/2020 Sem 1):

 "NUS embraces the national lifelong learning movement.
 NUS Alumni can now enjoy the privileged opportunity to study up to a maximum of 2 modules over a 3-year period from 1 August 2017 to 30 July 2020.
 This opportunity to study will be offered for FREE during the first year."

-- We will be using the Integrated Virtual Learning Environment (IVLE) and Slack for forum discussions, announcements, and possibly other materials.
+- We will be using the LumiNUS and Slack for forum discussions, announcements, and possibly other materials.

 Slides: 360-degree Video Streaming